Discreet Confidential Consultation (213) 374-3952

 Human sex trafficking is the flow of prostitution by trading money for sex.
 Many individuals, pimps, are getting young women under 18 involved in prostitution.
 Human trafficking laws in California are defined under Penal Code 236.1.

-How Does It Enhance A Sex Trafficking Charge If Victim Is A Minor?
+How Does It Enhance A Sex Trafficking Charge If a Victim Is A Minor?

 If the alleged victim in a sex trafficking case is a minor, extra enhancement can apply.
 Also, the penal code sections used to charge individuals with those crimes are much more stringent.